lupyuen/lupyuen.github.io/src/interrupt.md

 ![Tracing Arm64 Interrupts on QEMU Emulator can get...
 Really messy](https://lupyuen.github.io/images/interrupt-title.jpg)

-_Tracing Arm64 Interrupts on QEMU Emulator can get...
-Really messy_

 Creating our own __Operating System__ (non-Linux) for __Pine64 PinePhone__ can be super challenging...

 -   How does PinePhone handle Interrupts?